goetzk/riffcc.github.io/content/docs/flagship/create-lens.md

 pnpm install -g @riffcc/lens-node
 ```

-If prompted, also run `pnpm approve-builds -g` to allow dependencies to be built properly.
+If prompted, also run `pnpm approve-builds -g` (selecting 'a' and 'y' when prompted) to allow dependencies to be built properly.

 ```
 wings@blackberry:~$ pnpm approve-builds -g